jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 formats.

-The length of the value field is specified implicitly as the remaining length of the enclosing Resource Record data field.
+The length of the value field is specified implicitly as the remaining length of the enclosing RDATA section.

 ###  Canonical Presentation Format